 Happy employees tend to stay with their employers, making job satisfaction a critical part of employee retention.
 Human resources experts cite a dynamic set of related factors as key drivers of employee satisfaction.

 Pay rates have historically been viewed as the most important such factor.
 However, money is far from the only relevant element.
-In fact, a surprising 2021 survey found that employees would be willing to take a pay cut of up to 50% in exchange for a shorter, less painful daily commute.
+In fact, a surprising 2019 survey found that 35% of workers would take a pay cut in exchange for a shorter, less painful daily commute.

 Other factors influencing employee retention and job satisfaction include: